Fact Checked

 1. Behavioural Changes

-If you are diagnosed with a mild to moderate form of sleep apnoea, your doctor may first recommend some lifestyle changes.
-There is a strong link between sleep apnoea and obesity, as extra tissue in the neck — and at the back of the throat — can block the airways.
+If you are diagnosed with a mild to moderate form of Sleep Apnoea, your doctor may first recommend some lifestyle changes.
+There is a strong link between OSA and obesity, as extra tissue in the neck — and at the back of the throat — can block the airways.

 By losing weight, you can lose the excess tissue and reduce the obstruction to the airways, allowing you to breathe more freely.
 Therefore, a healthy diet and a sensible exercise regime become essential to help achieve weight loss, with patience being key as this can take time.